 New experimental tools, advances in numerical blood flow simulation and in molecular biology of haemostasis and thrombosis have enabled new insights into the mechano-biological factors that affect clot formation in mechanical valves flowing blood10, 17, 18, 26, 27, 28, 29, 30

-compared to current mechanical valves and tissue valves:
+compared to current mechanical and animal tissue valves

 Recent studies suggest that the chronic activation of coagulation in current mechanical valves is not due to blood reactions to the artificial materials used, nor to the forward flow phase, but to their inherent design characteristics, which requires reverse flow to initiate closure: